sebastianlarisch/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/glue-infrastructure.md

 #### Generic REST response

-Controllers of each module must return their responses to Glue as instances of the `\Spryker\Glue\GlueApplication\Rest\JsonApi\RestResponseInterface` objects with all data set.
+Controllers of each module must return their responses to Glue as instances of the `\Spryker\Glue\GlueApplication\Rest\JsonApi\RestResponseInterface` objects with all dataset.

 The interface provides the following helper methods: